rehierl/node-tree-outliner/3-4-0-design-6.md

 which belongs to another section.
 That is, a reference without any additional meaning.
 Likewise, the "the parent section of" reference only refers to a section which is presequent to one of its inner sections.

-Note that both sections are not required to have any content nodes in common.
-That is, because the subsequent sectioning node is a content node of the presequent, but not a content node of its own section.
-In short: The subsequent section is not required to have any content nodes at all.

 **Memory hook**
 Just an example: